 The sands were cold and slightly sludgy in places, but it felt like the only appropriate way to end my journey.

-I didn’t stay on Holy Island on this occasion because of the tide times which you should check here.
+I didn’t stay long on Holy Island on this occasion because of the tide times which you should check here.
 This was also because I know it quite well, but if you have time it is well worth spending some time there.
 I would recommend the castle and the priory, as well as a walk around the coast of the island, which is trying hard to strike a balance between being a sustainable village and a holiday home and tourist destination.

 For anyone interested in exploring Holy Island, this is a video of a day walk around the island on a quiet day in February: